- Enlightenment and Romantic literature (esp. poetry) and philosophy

 I am an Associated Academic Staff member of the History of Art Department, am involved in the Oxford Comparative Criticism and Translation Group, and am a member of the editorial board of the series Close Reading: Schriften zur britischen Literatur- und Kulturwissenschaft, published by Vandenhoeck & Ruprecht.
 I have twice served on the Advisory Board of the North American Society for the Study of Romanticism (NASSR), most recently as chair (in 2015 and 2016), and in the English Faculty have been a co-convenor of the Romanticism Research Seminar.
 I have also served formerly on the editorial boards of Romanticism on the Net (as reviews editor, 2004–8) and Modern Language Quarterly.

 Universal Histories Research Seminar, Hilary Term 2020

 This seminar series explored the emergence of different types of universal histories with their speculative particularities—linguistic, aesthetic political, religious—over the course of the Enlightenment period.
 The speakers, representing a range of nationalities, disciplinary formations, and research areas, include both early-career scholars and established academics with international reputations.
 The seminar was generously supported by the John Fell Fund, the English Faculty, the Oxford Centre for European History, The Queen's College, and University College.
 A selection of articles deriving from the seminar, along with additional articles, is to be published as a special issue of Intellectual History Review.

-History's Forms: Aesthetics and the Past in the Age of Historicization, 1650–1850 (in progress, contracted with OUP)
+History's Forms: Historicization, Aesthetics, and the Past (in progress, contracted with OUP)

 The Genealogy of the Romantic Symbol (OUP, 2007; 2nd printing, 2011)